ple1n/organic/README.md

 Raloxifene

-- Bright yellow powder with no fluorecence under 365nm
+- Bright yellow to white powder with no fluorecence under 365nm
-- Forms a suspension in EtAc
+- Forms a suspension in anhydrous EtAc
 - Excellent solubility in DMSO, and slightly worse in EtOH (Ethanol)
+- Color is solvent dependent.
+Raloxifene is bright yellow in EtAc, and white in 2MeTHF
+    - Color remains after solvent is removed.
+Probably a matter of crystal structure.

 Shake the liquid thorougly until all powder turned bright yellow, and no red fluorecence is seen.